 Losing a Tooth: If an accidental trauma causes you to lose a tooth, there are certain steps to take to try and save the tooth.
 If you can find the tooth, pick it up by the crown, not the root.
 It’s important to keep the root as clean and germ-free as possible, to avoid any infections later.

-Keep the tooth safe by placing it in a saline solution before heading to the dentist.
+Keep the tooth safe by placing it in a saline solution before heading to the dental team training dentist.
 The main thing is to keep the tooth moist and clean.

 Cracking a Tooth: This can cause excruciating pain because cracks can leave sensitive nerves exposed.
 As soon as you crack your tooth, rinse with warm water.
 If there is blood, use gauze to gently apply pressure to the area until it stops.
 Use cold packs on the outside of your face if you experience any swelling and take over-the-counter painkillers to reduce the pain and then immediately contact your dentist.